Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic The Shining, and comparing the source novel by Stephen King.

 In the novel, Jack’s worst terror is what he did to a former student.
 That’s who he actually meets in room 217.

-As a book, The Shining is constructed around premonition and possession.
+As a novel, The Shining is constructed around premonition and possession.

-Jack and Wendy battle against turning into their parents, i.e., the people they’re fated to be.
+Jack and Wendy are scared of turning into their parents.
 Jack’s father was an abusive drunk.
 Wendy’s mother is manipulative and bitter.
 Of course, both become the thing they’re running from.

-For Jack, the spectre of Grady – the former caretaker who killed his family – also looms over the hotel.
-This is another fate he can’t avoid.
+For Jack, the spectre of Grady – the former caretaker who killed his family – also looms large, and is another fate he can’t avoid.

 The irony is that Jack genuinely loves Wendy and Danny.
 His drunken physical abuse of Danny aside, he shows his real feelings for his family many times.